 General weather overview

-Gudauri doesn’t receive nearly as much snowfall as the ski areas in the Western Caucasus such as Tetnuldi or Hatsvali, but the flipside is that clear, sunny weather is very common.
+Gudauri does not receive as much snowfall as the Western Caucasus’ ski areas of Tetnuldi, Hatsvali, and Goderdze, but the flip side is that clear, sunny weather is very common.
 Snowfall varies from year to year, but typically the slopes are fully covered from the end of December until mid-April.
-By mid-March, the lower slopes often begin to melt, but this is the best time of year for high-elevation skiing due to the springtime increase in precipitation.
+By late March, the lower slopes often begin to melt, but this is the best time of year for high-elevation skiing due to the springtime increase in precipitation.

 Temperatures are unpredictable, ranging from -20C to +5C throughout the season.
-January is typically very cold, and February varies greatly from season to season.
-March is often warm sunny weather intermixed with days of heavy snow and sometimes rain in Lower Gudauri.
-There are always unseasonably hot days in January and cold spring days, though, so check the forecast before coming.
+January is typically quite cold, and February varies greatly from season to season.
+March brings warm sunny weather intermixed with days of heavy snow and sometimes rain in Lower Gudauri.
+There are always unseasonably hot days in January and cold spring days, though, so be prepared for anything.

 When to visit

 Gudauri is busiest during the first 10 days of January and from mid-February to mid-March.
 In order to avoid the crowds it’s best to come on week days when there are no holidays in Russia or in Dubai’s international schools; late January and early February is great for this.
 By April it is often only possible to ski on the upper slopes, but powder days are common and the slopes are almost completely empty.
 If your vacation falls during the peak season, don’t fret, Gudauri almost never gets as crowded as the larger resorts of the Alps or North America.